-8 Conclusions and Future Work
+8. Conclusions and Future Work

 Power delivery quality is becoming a limiting factor in multicore processor design.
-In this report, we introduce VoltSpot, a pre-RTL, C4-aware PDN modeling tool, and combine it with other architecture-level tools to quantitatively evaluate voltage droop and electromigration (EM) lifetime changes subject to power/ground and I/O C4 pad tradeoffs.
+In this paper, we introduce VoltSpot, a pre-RTL, C4-aware PDN modeling tool, and combine it with other architecture-level tools to quantitatively evaluate voltage droop and electromigration (EM) lifetime changes subject to power/ground and I/O C4 pad tradeoffs.
 Our results suggest that with noise-aware pad allocation, replacing power-supply pads with I/O pads only mildly increases supply-voltage noise amplitude.
-By evaluating the performance of different run-time voltage noise mitigation schemes, we conclude that the penalty of mitigating extra noise caused by reducing power-supply pads is negligible, as long as run-time noise control is carefully designed.
+By evaluating the performance of different runtime voltage noise mitigation schemes, we conclude that the penalty of mitigating extra noise caused by reducing powersupply pads is negligible, as long as run-time noise control is carefully designed.
 We also discover that, with the help of dynamic noise mitigation, chips can tolerate a small number of C4 pad EM failures with low performance overhead.
 Combined with a detailed EM lifetime study, we show that with a performance overhead of just 1%, chip I/O bandwidth can be tripled without sacrificing EM lifetime.
+More sensitivity and limit studies are available in a technical report [40].

-VoltSpot closes the loop for reliability research related to temperature, EM and transient voltage noise.
-By splitting the on-chip grid into multiple domains, VoltSpot enables detailed analysis of fine-grained DVFS and its implications on C4 pad/decap requirement.
+VoltSpot enables a number of directions for future work.
+Combined with a thermal model, VoltSpot closes the loop for reliability research related to temperature, EM and transient voltage noise.
 Additional architecture-level studies can be supported with some extensions.
 For example, the recent industry trend of moving towards tighter in-package integration (e.g., stacked DRAM) alleviates constraints such as off-chip memory bandwidth.
 However, such integration along the third dimension exacerbates the challenge of power delivery, with increased current draw and inter-layer voltage noise propagation.
 VoltSpot can be easily extended to model a variety of 3D organizations, including microbumps and on-chip VRMs.
 Such extensions will be helpful for identifying bottlenecks in near-future processors' PDNs and to design and evaluate solutions to improve PDN reliability.